Buttars/vimwiki/Chapter 2 - Organizing Domain Logic.md

 ## Table Module

-Table module retrieves the necessary data at each step instead of having all the logic embedded on the object.
+[Table Module](https://www.martinfowler.com/eaaCatalog/tableModule.html) retrieves the necessary data at each step instead of having all the logic embedded on the object.

 There are only instance of a contract in a system for any given contract.
 That means that to do work you must provide references (IDs and stuff) to the relevant information.